 How your candle burns holds deep significance.
-Things like the strength of the flame, the direction in which it tilts and the color of smoke that the candle gives off are all clues to the spiritual insights they hold.
-We explored the many symbolic meanings behind a candle's flame in the article What It Means When Your Candle Burns A Certain Way.
+Things like the strength of the flame, the direction in which it tilts, and the color of smoke that the candle gives off are all clues to the spiritual insights they hold.

 Another powerful way to gain observations from your candle is to study how the wax burns.
 The art of reading a candle's melted and hardened wax is called Ceromancy.
 Ceromancy is one of the most ancient types of divination.
 Wax drippings provide hints into how effectively your magic is working and if your messages are being blocked or thwarted.

 The way that a candle deconstructs as it melts can be extremely significant.
 Uncovering the hidden meanings of your candle wax can be done in two ways.
 The first is to examine and interpret the natural forms left after your candle has burned.
 The way the wax pools when the candle burns down, the way it drips on the sides of the candle, or if the wax "drowns" the wick all have meaning.

 During the burning process, the wax melts and forms images.
 Transient images are the forms that the wax takes as it is melting.
 These images can appear as droplets or "tears."
 If the tears melt and disappear by the time the candle is finished burning, it is believed that any sorrow you carry will pass quickly.
 If the tears harden and remain on the sides of the candle, you may be burdened with your sorrows for a long time to come before you achieve your desired goal.